Igor-Kuts/Projects/README.md

 - **Sorting Algorithms**

     - 'mergesort.ipynb': Divide-and-conquer sorting algorithm that recursively divides the input array into smaller subarrays, sorts them, and merges them back together.
+    - 'quicksort.ipynb': Widely used divide-and-conquer sorting algorithm that recursively partitions the array based on a chosen pivot element and sorts the subarrays to achieve overall sorting.
 ## June 23, 2023

 #### Added